wincklerhigher/wincklerhigher/README.md

 I'm Willian Winckler, a passionate software developer with a diverse range of knowledge.
 Proficient in the language of code and in English, I have honed my skills over the years through a variety of experiences and learning opportunities.

 🚀 My Coding Journey:
-From crafting elegant user interfaces with HTML, harnessing the power of JavaScript libraries like React, to ensuring robust functionality with C# and ASP.NET MVC, I've been on a continuous journey of growth in the realm of web development.
-My code is not just about making things work; it's about making them work seamlessly, efficiently, and beautifully.
+From crafting elegant user interfaces in HTML and harnessing the potential of JavaScript libraries like React, to ensuring robust functionalities with C# and ASP.NET MVC, I have embarked on a continuous journey in the realm of web development.
+My code doesn't just work, it also enhances seamlessly, efficiently and beautifully, with the thoughtful application of CSS styles to elevate the visual experience.

 💼 Tech Toolbox: